anmolchawla/Uber-vs-Buy/README.md

 - The Uber prices were sourced via the [Uber API](https://developer.uber.com/)
 - The electric charging stations in US data was sourced from [www.afdc.energy.gov](https://afdc.energy.gov/fuels/electricity_locations.html#/find/nearest?fuel=ELEC)

+### DESIGN CONSIDERATIONS
+- Responsive
+- Interactive
+- Color Scheme
+- Layout - centering
+- Animated transitions

+- We need to be especially conscious of how we break up our information.
+We have two separate data components: the automobile market information and the uber ride data.
+We want to make sure they don't cause the user to be confused in the interface.
+We would like them to be able to use the app intuitively.
+- To do this we need keep them fairly isolated from one another in the presentation to the user
+- For the uber design, we want to make sure the model is explanable.
+This means that we have the breakdowns listed on the side and keep the visualizations familiar.

 ### STEP-1: MARKET ANALYSIS
 ### STEP-2:
 ### STEP-3:
 ### STEP-4:
 ### STEP-5:
+### DEVELOPMENT STACK
+- D3
+- Angular
+- Bootstrap
+- JavaScript
+- Jquery
+- Python for pre-processing
+- Google API
+- Uber API
+- Node
+- HTML & CSS
+### CHALLENGES FACED
+### CONCLUSION

 To Run Sozi.html